xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #.
 Decide which computer to install SerialEM.
 In theory, you can install SerialEM on either computer - camera or microscope.
 For K2 camera, it is normally installed on the K2 computer.

 #.
 Decide which type of executable to use.
 SerialEM builds for both 32 and 64-bit platforms.
-Unless you have to run it on a Windows XP, you shoule choose 64-bit.
+Unless you have to run it on a Windows XP, you should choose 64-bit.

 #.
 Download SerialEM software.
 You should start with the latest release version from ftp server at http://bio3d.colorado.edu/ftp/SerialEM/  and save it somewhere local like Desktop.